EfeAkhigbe/mautic-org-readme-proposal/README.md

 We believe in a world where marketing technology is:

-- **Open:** free to use, study, and improve, without unnecessary vendor constraints.
+- **Open:** Free to use, study, and improve, without unnecessary vendor constraints.
-- **Collaborative:** built by a diverse global community of marketers, developers, and users.
+- **Collaborative:** Built by a diverse global community of marketers, developers, and users.
-- **Privacy-focused & data sovereign:** you keep control (your own database, your infrastructure).
+- **Privacy-focused & data sovereign:** You keep control (your own database, your infrastructure).